sdruskat/pepper-grinder/releng/net.sdruskat.peppergrinder.doc/src/main/pandoc/01-introduction.md

 Using the *Browse* button, browse for a folder containing a corpus (cf. [Requirements](#requirements) for details).
 Start the conversion process by clicking on *Run conversion*.

-Once the corpus has been converted (may take a few minutes), the folder "ANNIS-OUTPUT" will contain both the ANNIS source files as well as an archive of these file with the ending `.zip`.
+Once the corpus has been converted (may take a few minutes), the folder "ANNIS-OUTPUT" will contain both a folder with the name of the corpus, which contains the ANNIS source files, and the folder "ANNIS-OUTPUT" will also contain an archive of these file with the name of the corpus and the ending `.zip`.
 Use the ZIP file to upload the corpus to ANNIS.

 # License